SinaMousavi/Football-league-database/README.md

 # Football-league-database

-Designing and Implementing of a Football league database
+Designing and Implementing a Football league database

 Under Supervision of : Dr. Amirhossein Keyhanipour
 By : Sina Mousavi